alexhokl/notes/nix/gpg.md

 gpg --delete-secret-and-public-keys $KEYID
 ```

+The exported public key can be uploaded onto a key server (Note that network
+connection of `pgp.mit.edu` can be pretty bad and upload via a browser can be
+used instead).
+Once upload has been completed, [import the public from key
+server](./gpg.md#to-upload-a-public-key-to-key-server) again and test if the
-To ensure the key can be used on the machine, import the newly exported public
+Yubikey can be used properly.
+Once the tests looks good, the public key can be
-key again.
-To enable the use of the new set of subkeys on other machines, remove
+further uploaded onto sites such as `github.com`.
+Since the public contains
+information on the subkeys, update is required on those sites.
+To setup other
-the existing key and delete all keygrips as show above and import the newly
+machines, remove  the existing key and delete all keygrips and import the new
-exported public key.
+public key from the key server.

+##### On a machine where Yubikey cannot be used

+A set of subkeys will need to be generated for this machine.
+The procedures are
+the same a generating subkeys for a Yubikey.
+The trick is to import the secret
+subkeys exported in above steps, change the passphrase, and remove all
+non-relevant subkeys (that is, keeping only one set of subkeys).

 ##### Tricks